MarkWattsBoomi/DashboardComponents/README.md

 ![alt text](https://files-manywho-com.s3.amazonaws.com/bf9c8481-0fbe-4240-941d-8d928744ba4d/FilePicker.png)

-Image type files will be resized to 400px on longest side.
+Image type files will be resized to imageSize attribute on longest side.

-Use a FileData value as the state.
+Use a FileData value or a simple String as the state, if a String then the dataUri must be in the field.

 Set the width & height to control the display size on the page.

 These attributes control the appearance: -

 * title - then title text displayed in the title bar - default = "Select File"
+* imageSize - the max dimension for the image in pixels - only applies to images - default 0 does not reduce image. e.g. 400

+#   ImageDisplay

+Puts an box on the screen where you can simply display an image from flow values.

+Use a FileData value as the state.

+Set the width & height to control the display size on the page.

 #   GraphicOutcomeTile